hpfem/hermes-tutorial/doc/src/hermes2d/P01-linear/01-mesh.rst

 .. popup:: '#'
    ../../../_static/clapper.png

-**Git reference:** Tutorial example `01-mesh <http://git.hpfem.org/hermes.git/tree/HEAD:/hermes2d/tutorial/P01-linear/01-mesh>`_.

 .. only:: latex

     `Tutorial Video <http://hpfem.org/hermes/doc/src/hermes2d/P01-linear/01-mesh/videos.html#>`_.

 Every finite element computation starts with partitioning the domain into a finite element mesh.
-Hermes uses (possibly curvilinear) triangles and quadrilaterals that can be combined.
-This is very useful since triangular elements are best for approximating isotropic solutions (solutions that have similar behavior in all spatial directions) while quads are much better at approximating anisotropies such as boundary layers.
+Hermes admits (possibly curvilinear) triangles and quadrilaterals that can be arbitrarily combined.
+This is useful since triangular elements are best for approximating isotropic solutions (solutions that have similar behavior in all spatial directions) while quads are much better for approximating anisotropies such as boundary layers.

-In contrast to traditional non-adaptive low-order finite element codes that require fine initial meshes, in Hermes it often suffices to create a rather coarse initial mesh by hand and use a variety of built-in functions for a-priori mesh refinement.
-In most cases, automatic adaptivity then takes care of the rest successfully.
-Of course, Hermes can also accept fine meshes created automatically by external mesh generation packages.
+In contrast to traditional non-adaptive low-order finite element codes that require fine initial meshes, in Hermes it often suffices to create a rather coarse initial mesh by hand, apply a few steps of a-priori mesh refinement, and then let automatic adaptivity take care of the rest.
+Of course, Hermes can also read fine meshes created automatically by external mesh generation packages.

 Hermes2D native mesh format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This tutorial example assumes an L-shaped domain consisting of two materials (Copper and Aluminum),
+Consider a simple L-shaped domain consisting of two materials (Copper and Aluminum),
 that is initially split into four elements - two quadrilaterals and two curvilinear triangles:

 .. figure:: 01-mesh/simplemesh.png